loot/libloot/docs/metadata/conditions.rst

 .. describe:: file_path

-  A double-quoted file path, or ``"LOOT"``, which references the LOOT executable being run.
+  A double-quoted file path, or ``"LOOT"``, which resolves to `LOOT.exe` in the current working directory.
+Bear in mind that `LOOT.exe` may not be present if the condition is being evaluated by an application other than LOOT.

 .. describe:: regular_expression